Alex Davies (snooker player)

 Alex Davies (born 27 July 1987) is an English former professional snooker player from Holland-on-Sea in Essex.
 He is the youngest person ever to win the English Amateur Championship, in 2003.
 Davies began his professional career by playing Challenge Tour in 2003, at the time the second-level professional tour.
 Davies was on the WPBSA Main Tour for the 2007–08 season, but dropped off.
-In May 2013, he returned to the main tour by winning five matches at the Q School event one concluding with a 4–1 win over Mitchell Travis to earn a place on the tour for the 2013–14 and 2014–15 season.
+In May 2013, he returned to the main tour by winning five matches at the first event of the 2013 Q School concluding with a 4–1 win over Mitchell Travis to earn a place on the tour for the 2013–14 and 2014–15 season.

 Career

 2013/2014 season

 Davies made a dream start to the season as in his first match he defeated world number four Shaun Murphy 5–1 to qualify for the 2013 Wuxi Classic in China where he lost 5–2 to Joel Walker in the first round.
 He also qualified for the Indian Open, International Championship and World Open, but lost in the first round of each.
 He finished his first year on the main snooker tour ranked world number 96.